 Current activities being considered

-We have received an application from The Green Lab, to locate a portable workshop, create community gardens and a pathway, in the Ōtakaro Avon River red zone at the corner of Hawke Street and New Brighton Road.
-They plan to run workshops and learning events.
+We have received an application from The Green Lab, to locate a portable workshop and create community gardens and a seated area in the Ōtakaro Avon River corridor within the green space bordered by Rawson Street, Pratt Street and New Brighton Road.
+They plan to run workshops and community learning events.

-This application includes permission to allow for vehicle access onto the site from 144 Hawke Street to allow for safe parking of workshop participants and deliveries.
-It also includes a pathway as per the Pages Road development plans.
+This application includes permission for vehicle access onto the site from Pratt Street to allow for safe parking of workshop participants and deliveries.
+They have requested a 12-month lease.